-Talent Management is a Human Resources discipline that aims to attract, develop and retain high potential profiles within a company.
-These talents are considered as the keys to the growth and competitiveness of an organization, they are 8 times more productive than other employees.
+Talent Management is a Human Resources discipline whose aim is to attract, develop and retain high-potential profiles within a company.
+These exceptional profiles are considered the keys to a company's growth and competitiveness, and are said to be 8 times more productive than other employees.

 Faced with both international competition and local labor market challenges in recruiting future leaders, multinationals are investing heavily in talent management.

-Talent management is becoming a state of mind that tends to apply to all employees of a company.
-So how do you differentiate between a practice dedicated to a certain segment of the workforce and managing all employees?
+Managing this population is becoming a veritable state of mind, which now tends to apply to all of a company's employees.
+So how do you differentiate between a practice dedicated to a certain fringe of the workforce, and the management of employees as a whole?